Agents of Change: Amplifying voices of future leaders in environmental health and justice

 "Agents of Change" is an ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.

-During this webinar, Dr. Ami Zota, the founder and director of Agents of Change, will facilitate a Q&A discussion with four of the fellows who participated in the program this year to discuss their ongoing research, activism, and experiences with publishing their ideas in the public sphere.
+During this webinar, Dr. Ami Zota, the founder and director of Agents of Change, facilitated a Q&A discussion with four of the fellows who participated in the program this year to discuss their ongoing research, activism, and experiences with publishing their ideas in the public sphere.
 Fellows Brianna VanNoy, MPH, Ashley Gripper, MPH, Deniss Martinez, MS, and Max Aung, MPH, PHD, have published articles in EHN.org, focused on prioritizing inclusion in environmental health, food sovereignty, the ecology of indigenous cultural fire practices, and balancing energy needs with community health.
-This will be the first of two webinars covering the Agents of Change fellowship.
+This was the first of two webinars covering the Agents of Change fellowship.
+You can follow Agents of Change on Twitter at @AgentschangeEH.

 Ami Zota, ScD, MS, is collaborating with EHN on Agents of Change.
 She is an Associate Professor in the Department of Environmental & Occupational Health at the George Washington University Milken School of Public Health.
 Dr. Zota’s work seeks to secure environmental justice and improve health equity through advancements in science, policy, and clinical practice.
 Her research identifies novel pathways linking social disparities, environmental exposures, and reproductive and children’s health.
 She received a career development award from the National Institutes of Health for her research on environmental health disparities and was recently recognized as a Pioneer Under 40 in Environmental Public Health by the Collaborative on Health and the Environment.
 She is currently an Associate Editor of Journal of Exposure Science and Environmental Epidemiology and on the Editorial Boards of Environmental Health Perspectives and Environmental Epigenetics.